40’ PLUG DOOR BOXCARS

 EASTERN SEABOARD MODELS

 Thanks to Eastern Seaboard Models, N scale modelers now have an accurate model of the popular “State of Maine” boxcars.
 Introduced in 2010, it is a state-of-the-art model with body mounted couplers and an etched metal running board.
-The model is available in just about every paint scheme applied to these cars, with most schemes including variations for different eras.
+It features a six-foot plug door, ventilators and underfloor heaters.
+The model is available in just about every paint scheme ever applied to these cars, with most schemes including variations for different eras.
 Each road name is discussed individually below:

 NEW HAVEN (NH)- The New Haven’s fleet of 100 cars (45000-45099) was an add-on to the Bangor and Aroostook’s 1953 order from Pacific Car & Foundry.
 In order to cut costs, they wore the same State of Maine scheme.
 By 1966, the cars were no longer equipped with heaters.
 The 93 cars that made it to the Penn Central merger were numbered 350500-350592.
 At least 77 cars made it to Conrail, however none of my Equipment Registers (1/78, 1/79 and 7/81) list cars with Conrail reporting marks.
 The early years of Conrail were a chaotic time, and keeping track of obsolete rolling stock was certainly low on their list of priorities.